 Figure 40.
-A more prominent entrance on the left at the Associates Building is defined by a wider doorway and more glass (Dodson & Flinker)
+At the Associates Building, the entrance on the left is made more prominent entrance by a wider doorway and more glass (Dodson & Flinker)

 Figure 41.
 The casework around this door makes it easily recognizable as the entrance to the building.
 (Dodson & Flinker)